taz0697/UALBERTA-CMPUT201License/CMPUT201License.md

+CMPUT 201 Student Submission License
+Version 2.0

-Copyright 2018 UAlberta CMPUT201
+Copyright 2018 <student name>

-Licensed under the UALBERTA-CMPUT201 License, Version 1.0 (the "License").
-You may not use this code except in compliance with the License.
-You may obtain a copy of the License at [https://github.com/CMPUT201/UALBERTA-CMPUT201License](https://github.com/CMPUT201/UALBERTA-CMPUT201License).

-Terms:

-- Any code developed under this license cannot be distributed without explicit permission from the course instructor
+Unauthorized redistribution is forbidden under all circumstances.
+Use of this software without explicit authorization from the author **and** the CMPUT 201 Instructor is prohibited.

+This software was produced as a solution for an assignment or lab in the course CMPUT 201 - Practical Programming Methodology at the University of Alberta, Canada.
+This solution is confidential and remains confidential after it is submitted for grading.

+Copying any part of this solution without including this copyright notice is illegal.

+If any portion of this software is included in a solution submitted for grading at an educational institution, the submitter will be subject to the plagiarism sanctions at that institution.

-- Any code developed under this license cannot be publicly posted in any website or forum
+This software cannot be publicly posted under any cirumstances, whether by the original student or by a third party.
-- The instructor reserves the right to run plagiarism-detection tools on any code developed under this licsense, even beyond the duration of the course.
+If this software is found in any public website or public repository, the person finding it is kindly requested to immediately report, including the URL or other repository locating information, to the following email
+address:

+          nadi@ualberta.ca